 Written by Senior Immigration Lawyer, Pamela Pau

-Disclaimer: Please note this information contained in this article is current as of 11 January 2021 and subject to change.
+Disclaimer: Please note the information contained in this article is current as of 7 October 2021 and is subject to change.
 The information contained in this article is of a general nature only and does not constitute legal advice.
 Individuals should not act on the basis of the information contained in this article without first seeking formal immigration law advice.